 Chevron also offers suggestions for reducing the danger of dropped objects.
 These suggestions include:

 - Using secondary securing devices such as a secondary safety wire or safety net to secure components at their height if the primary securing method fails.

 - Creating a dropped objects work group at each site and developing an inspection program to identify and mitigate the potential for dropped objects.

 - Conducting regular hazard hunts to identify potential dangers.

 - Establishing and reviewing procedures for tubular components.

 Ultimately, the responsibility of preventing injuries from falling objects lies with the workers on the rig every day as well as with employers in charge of taking steps to ensure proper training and a safe working environment.

-If you or a loved one suffered a maritime injury or have lost a relative in an offshore fatality, Call the Law Offices of William Gee III to speak to a maritime accident attorney at 1-800-488-5227 or contact us online today.
+If you or a loved one suffered a Gulf Coast maritime or offshore injury, contact the Law Offices of William Gee III at 1-800-488-5227 to speak to a Louisiana offshore accident lawyer.